 With your CSV file in hand, what you'll want to do is import your data using our powerful CSV import wizard.
 To access the wizard, log in to SafelogWeb.com (ideally from a full sized PC or Mac and not from a mobile device), click on

 import/export, and then CSV import.
 There is a lot more information and help within the wizard itself to get you going.
 Additionally, there is a video there that shows you the field

 matching process.
 You can go view that now if you think that will be helpful.

 Have you gotten CSV file(s) back from us after using the Safelog Transition service?

-may be more than what you need, though in some cases you may find this useful as you may want to clean up your CSV files a bit due to deficiencies in the data or because you want some additional
+may be more than what you need.
+In some cases, however, you may find this useful as you may want to clean up your CSV files a bit due to deficiencies in the data or because you want some additional

-data or configuration that was not available natively in your old logbook software.
+data or configuration that was not available natively in your old 3rd party eLog.
 At any rate, if you just got such CSV files back from us, try importing them, taking care to import the AIRCRAFT

 file first (if you were given one).